-Why listening is important for communication
+Why listening is important for communication and relationships

 Listening can lead to a better understanding between you and your partner and can strengthen your long-term relationship.

-Good listening starts with simple steps like:
+Good listening starts with these simple steps:

-- encouraging your partner to talk
+- Encourage your partner to talk.

 If your partner needs to talk, stop what you’re doing so you can look at your partner and give full attention to your partner’s words and body language.

 - facing your partner